Goldman Sachs Revises US Recession Probability Down to 20 Percent

 “Expectations for the future of the economy were for slower growth over the next six months due to uncertainty around the upcoming election, domestic policy, geopolitical conflict, and inflation,” the Beige Book stated.

-Steve Hanke, a professor of applied economics at John Hopkins University, calculates that a recession is coming.
-He pointed out in an X post that the U.S. money supply has contracted since July 2022, adding that this is only the fifth time this has happened since 1913.
+Steve Hanke, professor of applied economics at Johns Hopkins University, calculates that a recession is coming.
+In a post on social media platform X, he said the U.S. money supply has contracted since July 2022 and that this is only the fifth time this has happened since 1913.

-Some experts estimate the United States could already be in a recession.
-In a recent paper, Pascal Michaillat, an associate professor of economics at UC Santa Cruz, developed a new recession indicator together with a colleague.
+Some experts estimate that the United States could already be in a recession.
+In a recent paper, Pascal Michaillat, associate professor of economics at UC Santa Cruz, and a colleague developed a new recession indicator.

-Researchers said the indicator gets triggered earlier than the Sahm Rule and also has a “better historical track record,” saying it has perfectly identified all recessions since 1930.
+Researchers said the indicator gets triggered earlier than with the Sahm rule and also has a “better historical track record,” claiming that it has perfectly identified all recessions since 1930.

-Meanwhile, business executives seem to be more confident in the strength of the American economy.
+Meanwhile, business executives seem to be more confident in the strength of the U.S. economy.

-A Confidence Board survey of 130 CEOs found that the share of these executives expecting a recession was 30 percent in Q3, down from 84 percent a year back.
-“Most US CEOs no longer anticipate a recession in the coming year,” it said.
+A Confidence Board survey of 130 CEOs found that the share of these executives expecting a recession was 30 percent in the third quarter 2024, down from 84 percent a year prior.

 Reuters contributed to the report.